Hadad: Hadad in Ugarit

 Stele of Baal with Thunderbolt, 15th13th century BCE.
 Found at the acropolis in Ras Shamra (ancient city of Ugarit).

 In religious texts, Ba‘al/Hadad is the lord of the sky who governs rain and crops, master of fertility and protector of life and growth.
 His absence brings drought, starvation, and chaos.
 Texts of the Baal Cycle from Ugarit are fragmentary and assume much background knowledge.

 The supreme god El resides on Mount Lel (Night?) where the assembly of the gods meets.
-At the beginning of the cycle, there appears to a feud between El and Ba‘al. El appoints one of his sons, called both prince Yamm (Sea) and judge Nahar (River), as king over the gods and changes Yamm's name from yw to mdd ’il (darling of El).
+At the beginning of the cycle, there appears to be a feud between El and Ba‘al. El appoints one of his sons, called both prince Yamm (Sea) and judge Nahar (River), as king over the gods and changes Yamm's name from yw to mdd ’il (darling of El).
 El tells his son that he will have to drive off Ba‘al to secure the throne.

 In this battle Ba‘al is somehow weakened, but the divine craftsman Kothar-wa-Khasis crafts two magic clubs for Ba’al as weapons that help Ba’al strike down Yamm and Ba'al is supreme.
 ‘Athtart proclaims Ba‘al's victory and salutes Ba‘al/Hadad as lrkb ‘rpt (Rider on the Clouds), a phrase applied by editors of modern English Bibles to Yahweh in Psalm 68.4.
 At ‘Athtart's urging Ba‘al "scatters" Yamm and proclaims that he is dead and warmth is assured.

 A later passage refers to Ba‘al's victory over Lotan, the many-headed sea dragon.
 Due to gaps in the text it is not known whether Lotan is another name for Yamm or a character in a similar story.
 These stories may have been allegories of crops threatened by the winds, storms, and floods from the Mediterranean sea.